nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 >
 > Many NHS digital programme requirements start with statements such as "must integrate with NHS App", or " must integrate with NHS.uk".
 >
-> Requirements such of this can be appreciated, however architectural and development work should think to take this furthur.
+> Requirements such of this can be appreciated, however architectural and development work should think to take this further.
 >
 > Focus on digital solutions should not just be on where they envisaged to be used right now.
-The NHS App in it's current form will not be avaliable for ever; neither will the NHS.UK web site.
+The NHS App in it's current form will not be available for ever; neither will the NHS.UK web site.
 >
 > Digital solutions **MUST** be developed with a clear API first focus, that can then be integrated with the NHS app, or any other app (or web site) that may be specified in the future.